racarter1215/learning-journal/learning-markdown.md

 * Item 2
   * Item 2a
   * Item 2b

+Nested Lists:
+Make a line item with a (1.) or (-) or any other deliniation of a list item.
+Under it, indent until the next (number, dot, dash, etc.) is under the first bit of text of the last list item.
+Then make the list item.
+It should show up on the website as a nested list.
+Example:

+1. First list item
+   - First nested list item
+     - Second nested list item

 #### Imbed Image:
 you make an exclaimation point, bracket the name of the image you want, then follow it with the url in parentheses. ![Alt Text](url)